mathjax/MathJax-docs/input/tex/delimiters.rst

-math delimiter within the text of your web page, e.g., use "... the cost is \$2.50 for the first one, and \$2.00 for each additional one ..." to prevent these dollar signs from being used as math delimiters in a wb page where dollar signs have been configured to be in-line delimiters.
+math delimiter within the text of your web page, e.g., use "... the cost is \$2.50 for the first one, and \$2.00 for each additional one ..." to prevent these dollar signs from being used as math delimiters in a web page where dollar signs have been configured to be in-line delimiters.

-Note that, as opposed to true LaTeX, MathJax processes all environments when wrapped inside math delimiters, even those like ``\begin{equation}...\end{equation}`` that are supposed to be used to initiate mateh mode.
-By defaut, MathJax will also render all environments outside of delimiters, e.g., ``\begin{matrix}...\end{matrix}`` would be processed even if it is not in math mode delimiters, though you are encouraged to use proper
+Note that, as opposed to true LaTeX, MathJax processes all environments when wrapped inside math delimiters, even those like ``\begin{equation}...\end{equation}`` that are supposed to be used to initiate math mode.
+By default, MathJax will also render all environments outside of delimiters, e.g., ``\begin{matrix}...\end{matrix}`` would be processed even if it is not in math mode delimiters, though you are encouraged to use proper